 LSO Concert with Maxim Lando, Piano

-Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a moving concert at 8 p.m.
+Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a moving concert featuring pianist Maxim Lando at 7:30 p.m.
 Wednesday, Aug.
 2 in Hoover Auditorium.

 The LSO, established in 1963, is a celebrated tradition at Lakeside and a key component of our arts programming.
 More than 80 musicians from across the country are members of the symphony, many of whom have devoted years of service to Lakeside.

-This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share the love of music and the symphony.
+This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share their love of music and the symphony.

 Maxim Lando, pianist, first made international headlines performing together with Lang Lang, Chick Corea and The Philadelphia Orchestra, led by Yannick Nézet-Séguin, at Carnegie Hall’s 2017 Opening Night Gala.
 Since then, he has performed with major orchestras around the world, including the Pittsburgh Symphony, Russian National Orchestra, Israel Philharmonic, Vancouver Symphony, Zurich Chamber Orchestra, Moscow Philharmonic, St. Petersburg Symphony, Kazakh State Philharmonic and many others.